 Define a Purpose

 Determine the purpose and the details of the agreement you wish to establish.
 For example, with which institution do you wish to partner?
 What kind of partnership would you like (i.e. student exchange, resource sharing, visiting faculty, etc.)?
 How long should the agreement last?
 Should the agreement apply to a single department or include the entire Division, School, or University?
-Having answers to such questions not only makes the process of writing an MOU quicker, it also helps determine if an MOU that fits your specifications already exists.
+Having answers to such questions helps determine if an MOU that fits your specifications already exists.

 Determine if an MOU already exists

-The University of Chicago has over 100 MOUs on file with universities around the world.
+The University of Chicago has agreements with universities around the world.
 Perhaps your needs are already addressed in an existing and active agreement.
 Before starting work on a new MOU, contact UChicago Global at firstname.lastname@example.org to determine if an MOU that fits your specifications already exists.

 Draft an MOU

-In partnership with the university or institution you wish to work with, write an agreement that fulfills the needs of what you hope to accomplish.
-Simultaneously, contact UChicago Global at email@example.com to make the Office aware of your intentions and to see what support is available.
+In partnership with the university or institution, write an agreement that fulfills the needs of what you hope to accomplish.
+Simultaneously, contact UChicago Global at email@example.com to make the office aware of your intentions and to see what support is available.

 Use this template to write an MOU:

-Once the agreement is written, it must be submitted to the Office of Legal Counsel for evaluation.
+Once the agreement is written, UChicago Global will facilitate review by the Office of Legal Counsel and any other relevant units, divisions or schools.
 Please email your agreement to UChicago Global at firstname.lastname@example.org to start the evaluation process.
 The evaluation process takes between 2-4 weeks.
 MOUs must go through this process to ensure that both the relationship with the outside entity and the agreement itself is consistent with the missions and values of the University.
 If the language in the MOU requires alteration, a staff person from UChicago Global will contact you to discuss recommendations.
 The unit or department is responsible for notifying the external university or institution of any changes to the agreement.

 Submit executed MOU to UChicago Global

 After the agreement is signed by both parties, a copy of the executed MOU must be submitted to UChicago Global as a record.
-Please send either a paper or an e-copy of the executed agreement to UChicago Global at firstname.lastname@example.org.
+Please send an e-copy of the executed agreement to UChicago Global at email@example.com.